TableTopTrading/mt5-projects/DOC/Project Context - User Story 3.1 Core EA Framework Setup.md

 - __Architecture Readiness__: Foundation laid for future components (CTradeManager, CPositionTracker, file operations)
 - __Clean Codebase__: All compilation warnings and placeholder issues resolved
 #### Sprint 2.2: Directory Creation Implementation for the Equity Curve Signal EA.
-1. __Files/File.mqh Integration__: Added the necessary include for file operations functionality
+1. __Files/File.mqh Integration__: This was not required and instead used mql5 built in functions.
 2. __Directory Creation Implementation__: Completely rewrote the `SetupDirectories()` method to actually create directories instead of just setting path strings
 3. __Comprehensive Error Handling__: Implemented robust error handling with:
 	   - Directory existence checks using `FileIsExist()` before creation attempts